 Despite the availability of security tools, end-user devices are still vulnerable to compromise via the risky security behaviour of end-users.
 Risky behaviour is not necessarily obvious to all end-users, and can be difficult to recognise.
 Lynsay is interested in the human aspects of cyber security, investigating how to effectively communicate security information to average end-users, with a view to improving their overall level of security awareness.

-Lynsay supervises a variety of projects at both undergraduate and postgraduate levels.
+Lynsay supervises a variety of projects at both undergraduate (BSc), and postgraduate levels (MSc, PhD).
 If you are interested in any of the aforementioned topics, please get in contact with her.